Hans Klok: Biography

 On 19 March 2012, he was named a member of the Inner circle with Gold Star by Jack Delvin, president of The Magic Circle, a title which is reserved for a few select members.

 During the UK visit, Klok made a guest appearance on the final episode of the BBC TV show The Magicians, during which he broke his own world record for the number of illusions performed in a five-minute period by performing no fewer than 12 large illusions in 5 minutes.

 In May 2013 Klok performed the Illusion Challenge again in the Plus Grand Cabaret du Monde, which was broadcast on France 2, a French television channel.
 This time he performed 15 illusions in 5 minutes, breaking the world record once again.

 In the last three years Klok has successfully toured in The Netherlands and Germany, with sold out theatres wherever he goes.

 On 10 July 2013, Klok performed the Jaws of Death above the Amstel in Amsterdam, as a publicity stunt for his "The New Houdini" show.

 On 26 January 2014, Klok won the Silver Clown at the 38th International Circus Festival of Monte Carlo.
 He is the first illusionist to ever win this award.

 In August 2014, Klok went on tour with The New Houdini in the Netherlands for the last time.

+Personal life

+Klok is gay and has had a partner for over 20 years.